arrayfire/arrayfire/docs/pages/indexing.md

 You can access regions of the array via the af::seq and af::span objects.
 The span objects allows you to select the entire set of elements across a particular dimension/axis of an array.
-For example, we can select the third column of the array by passing span as the first agument and 2 as the second argument to the parenthesis operator.
+For example, we can select the third column of the array by passing span as the first argument and 2 as the second argument to the parenthesis operator.

 \snippet test/index.cpp index_tutorial_third_column